xlson/graphite-presentation/showoff/observations_theories_benefits/010_observations.md

 .notes data as reference when "composing" is easy!, regressions using historic data

 !SLIDE center
-# Before your monitoring initiative
+# Starting a monitoring initiative
 ![start monitoring](start_monitoring.jpg)

-.notes start in development, silos,
+.notes start in development, silos, ready for prod.